Cognigy/cognigy-mongodb-helm-chart/README.md

 3.f Create another secure password and set it for replica set in `auth.replicaSetKey` variable.
 This password is used to authenticate replicas in their internal communication.
 4. Set the `size` of the MongoDB persistent volume under `persistence` according to your requirements.
 We set it recommended value of `50GB` for Cognigy.AI installation by default.
 5. OPTIONAL: configure other parameters in `values.yaml` as required.

+### Development Environment
+For testing and development purposes on clusters without availability zones you can install a single replica MongoDB instance.
+For this you need to set following parameters (see `values_dev.yaml` as an example):
+1. `architecture: standalone`
+2. `replicaCount: 1`
+3. You will also need to modify MongoDB connection string in Cognigy.AI Helm chart later on.

 ## Installing the Chart
 After the parameters are set a new release can be deployed via Helm into `mongodb` namespace, use proper values.yaml file if you copied and renamed it before: